SiteGround/woocommerce-gateway-stripe/readme.txt

 == Changelog ==

 = 7.0.1 - 2022-11-11 =
 * Fix - Issue where subscription renewal payments were being charged twice no longer present.

+= 7.1.0 - 2023-xx-xx =
+* Fix - Replace some post meta methods with equivalent methods compatible with HPOS.

 [See changelog for all versions](https://raw.githubusercontent.com/woocommerce/woocommerce-gateway-stripe/trunk/changelog.txt).